damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 #### Guest

-The variable `guest` indicates whether the author is a guest (anyone who's not a GitLab Team member), and should be only included in the frontmatter when that's the case.
+The variable `guest` indicates whether the author is a guest (anyone who's not a GitLab Team member).
+It should be only included in the frontmatter when that's the case.
 Technically, it's a conditional variable (`true` or `false`) to link the author's name their profile in the [Team](/team/) page.

 For Community Posts, Guest Posts, Partner Posts, and Crossposts, it must be present: